danielharrell/open-eyes-lect-2017-18/Open.md

 resolution in closedness.
 Consider the power of awareness, which again might be the openness most our own, comprehending self and other at once.
 But how?
-How can I be self and other at once?
-In spatial terms, we might say that I am carried outside myself, in my awareness of anything else; yet also kept inside myself, since this awareness is mine, and known as mine through self-awareness.
+How can I be self and other at once? <!--Question this later, suggesting that I am not self and other at once--> In spatial terms, we might say that I am carried outside myself, in my awareness of anything else; yet also kept inside myself, since this awareness is mine, and known as mine through self-awareness.
 But how can awareness put me inside and outside at once?
 Or carry me from one to the other, as if the two were continuous, yet keep me in one rather than the other, as if the two were discontinuous?
 How can I be carried outside myself without losing myself, making openness impossible?
 Or kept inside myself without closing myself, again making openness impossible?
 The only way, perhaps, is if the self can bring the outside inside, in something like the way a jar is closed, or a parabola completed.
 That is, perhaps only if the self encloses what lies outside it, can the self be open to what lies outside it.

 This suggestion about our selfhood may sound abstruse, or at least abstract.
 But we have a commonplace expression to